sudorandom/fauxrpc.com/content/docs/inputs.md

 aliases:
 - /docs/inputs/
 - /docs/server/inputs/
+description: "Learn about the versatile ways to provide input to FauxRPC, including Protobuf files, descriptor sets, server reflection, and the Buf Schema Registry."
+icon: "input"
 ---

 FauxRPC offers versatile ways to define the services it emulates.
 Whether you have Protobuf files, descriptor sets, a live gRPC server, or even Buf Schema Registry images, you can seamlessly provide the necessary input for FauxRPC to generate mock responses.
 This flexibility empowers you to test and develop against various scenarios without relying on actual backend implementations.